• Skip to primary navigation

 • Preheat 1/2 inch of oil in a skillet over medium high heat until chops sizzle as soon as they touch the pan.
 If they don't sizzle, let the oil get hotter before you put them in.

 • Transfer the browned chops to a rimmed baking sheet lined in parchment paper or aluminum foil.
-Cook 15 minutes more in the oven.
+Cook 15 minutes more in the oven or until the pork chops reach 140/145 degrees.
 Serve with rice, broccoli or your favorite side.

 Nutrition